Car Accident In Virginia: How To Get Full Settlement Value?

 4. If your injuries involve primarily soft tissue injuries, such as muscular strain/sprain, your claim will be harder to settle

 You may have difficulty convincing the insurance company to compensate you for pain and suffering.
-With these types of cases, you can expect the adjuster to question every medical visit and bill and question whether the visits were necessary.
+With these types of cases, you can expect the adjuster to question every medical visit and bill and question whether the visits were necessary, especially if there was an aggravation of a preexisting condition.

 5. Insurance companies are often more impressed with facts and figures than pain and suffering